Tianmen

 Tianmen (天门 (天門, Tiānmén, sky gate)) is a sub-prefecture-level city (sometimes considered a county-level city) in central Hubei Province, China.

-It is on the Jianghan Plain, on the west side of Wuhan (the biggest city of Central China, as well as the capital of Hubei) and the east of Jingzhou (a famous city in Chinese history).
+It is on the Jianghan Plain, on the west side of Wuhan (the biggest city of Central China, as well as the capital of Hubei) and the northeast of Jingzhou (a famous city in Chinese history).
 Formerly known as Jingling (竟陵), it was renamed to Tianmen in 1726 during the Qing dynasty.
 The name comes from the Sky Gate Mountains (meaning “tianmen” in Chinese) which lie northwest of the city.

 It is the hometown of Lu Yu, the writer of The Classic of Tea, who is respected as "the Sage of Tea" for his contribution to the tea culture.
 Tianmen has the largest population among the same-level cities in Central China.
 It was honoured "National Civilized City" by Chinese government in 2014.

-Ancient history
+History

 Prehistoric ancient settlements in the Tianmen area existed at least 7,000 to 8,000 years ago as evidenced by Shijiahe neolithic tribal ruins which include recent discoveries of stone (jade) devices, pottery, bone, mussels, as well as bronze articles and other artifacts, such as those in the original Tao Zu patrilineal cultural heritage period.

+In January 2008, more than 100 persons and city officials in Tianmen came under investigation after the fatal beating of a 41-year-old man, Wei Wenhua, general manager of a construction company, who was using his cellphone to photograph a dispute between villagers and city inspectors.

+Population

+As of the end of 2022, the permanent resident population of Tianmen City was 1,105,800 people.

+According to the seventh national census in 2020, the permanent resident population of the city was 1,158,640 people.
+Compared with the 1,418,913 people from the sixth national census, there was a decrease of 260,273 people over ten years, a decline of 18.34%, with an average annual growth rate of -2.01%.
+Among them, the male population was 606,285 people, accounting for 52.33% of the total population; the female population was 552,355 people, accounting for 47.67% of the total population.
+The total population sex ratio (with females as 100) was 109.76.
+The population aged 0-14 years was 199,948 people, accounting for 17.26% of the total population; the population aged 15-59 years was 659,700 people, accounting for 56.94% of the total population; the population aged 60 and above was 298,992 people, accounting for 25.81% of the total population, among which those aged 65 and above were 208,068 people, accounting for 17.96% of the total population.
+The population living in urban areas was 502,908 people, accounting for 43.41% of the total population; the population living in rural areas was 655,732 people, accounting for 56.59% of the total population.

+In 2024, Tianmen was noted for its relatively high birth rate.